-- Our Compensation and Human Capital Committee has adopted a strong pay-for-performance philosophy which is tested on an annual basis through a realizable pay-for-performance alignment assessment for the CEO position conducted by the Committee's independent consultant. - Compensation is paid in a mix of base salary, annual cash-based incentives under our AIP, and equity-based long-term incentive awards (consisting of RSUs and PSUs). - Compensation is tied mainly to Company financial and stock performance, so that a substantial portion of the compensation provided to our executive officers is at risk. - Payment of annual cash-based incentives under the AIP is primarily based on achieving critical measures of Company performance, consistent with our pay-for-performance philosophy.
-Payments earned under the Fiscal 2022 AIP were based on three performance metrics: Adjusted EBITDA, PWCPS, and individual performance.
-Adjusted EBITDA and PWCPS both had two six-month performance periods, while individual performance was measured over the full fiscal year.
+- Payment of annual cash-based incentives under the AIP is primarily based on achieving critical measures of Company performance, consistent with our pay-for-performance philosophy.
+Payments earned under the Fiscal 2023 AIP were based on four performance metrics: Adjusted EBITDA, PWCPS, ESG goals and individual performance.
+Adjusted EBITDA and PWCPS both had two six-month performance periods, while the ESG goals and individual performance were measured over the full fiscal year.
 No earned award is paid prior to the end of the fiscal year. - Our equity-based long-term incentive program is intended to drive the achievement of critical long-term business objectives, align management's interests with those of our shareowners and foster retention of key executives.
-In Fiscal 2022, 60% of the target value of each executive's long-term incentive opportunity was granted as PSUs and 40% was granted as RSUs (all are settled in stock).
+In Fiscal 2023, 60% of the target value of each executive's long-term incentive opportunity was granted as PSUs and 40% was granted as RSUs, all of which are settled in stock. - Vesting of Fiscal 2023 PSUs is based on the attainment of Adjusted ROIC financial performance goals (66.66% weight) and Average Adjusted EBITDA Margin (33.34% weight).
+PSUs are subject to an additional continuous service requirement, which provides that award recipients must remain employed by the Company through the payout date to receive the payout, which is three years after the grant date.
+For Fiscal 2023, only one-third of the Adjusted ROIC component of the FY2023-2025 PSU award will be reported in the subsequent tables following the Compensation and Human Capital Committee Report, as financial targets for remaining tranches will be set at or near the beginning of each subsequent fiscal year.
+Accordingly, under applicable disclosure rules, only the Fiscal 2023 tranche for Adjusted ROIC performance is included as part of the grant in the tables below.
+The remaining tranches will be reported as separate grants when the applicable PSU targets are set.

-- Vesting of Fiscal 2022 PSUs is based on the attainment of an Adjusted ROIC financial performance goal (66.66% weight) and Average Adjusted EBITDA Margin (33.34% weight).
-PSUs are subject to an additional continuous service requirement, which provides that award recipients must remain employed by the Company through the payout date to receive the payout, generally three years after the grant date.
-For Fiscal 2022, only one-third of the Adjusted ROIC component of the FY2022-2024 PSU award will be reported in the subsequent tables following the Compensation and Human Capital Committee Report, as financial targets for remaining tranches will be set at or near the beginning of each subsequent fiscal year.
-Accordingly, under applicable disclosure rules, only the Fiscal 2022 tranche for Adjusted ROIC performance is included as part of the grant under applicable disclosure rules in the tables below.
-The remaining tranches will be reported as separate grants when the applicable PSU targets are set. - Our Fiscal 2022 financial performance had the following effects on the performance-based awards held by our named executive officers ("NEOs"), with no adjustments to such financial performance:
+Our Fiscal 2023 financial and ESG performance had the following effects on the performance-based awards held by our named executive officers ("NEOs"), with no adjustments made to the actual financial performance.

-Fiscal 2022 AIP
+Fiscal 2023 AIP

-- For Fiscal 2022 full year, including "first half" and "second half" performance, the Fiscal Year total payout for 12 months is 99.6% of target payout based on performance against our financial metrics, excluding the impact of achievement of the individual performance component for each executive.
-No payments are made at the end of the first six-month period. - Mr. Audia did not qualify for Fiscal 2022 AIP due to his separation on June 30, 2022.
+For Fiscal 2023 full year, including "first half" and "second half" performance, the Fiscal Year total payout for 12 months is 98.2% of target payout based on performance against our financial and ESG metrics, excluding the impact of achievement of the individual performance component for each executive.
+No payments are made at the end of the first six-month period.